“The Ultimate Orchestra Builder”: Mark Niehaus on Edo de Waart

 The Milwaukee Symphony’s Board of Directors took the unusual step of promoting Niehaus, formerly principal trumpet, to executive director in 2012.
-That gives him a unique perspective on de Waart’s eight-year tenure as music director, which ends with a late Romantic flourish this weekend and next weekend.
+That gives him a unique perspective on de Waart’s eight-year tenure as music director, which ends with a late Romantic flourish this month.

 But, Niehaus said, “Our relationship actually didn’t change that much.
 Good choices are good choices.”

 As a conductor, de Waart balances tight leadership in a piece’s problem spots with freedom to let the orchestra go in more relaxed passages.
 “Less accomplished conductors skew to one side or the other,” Niehaus said.
 “But Edo’s body language is instantly understandable.”
 It is to benefit the composer and the listener: “He’s connecting Beethoven directly to the listener.
 He’s a vessel, the orchestra is a vessel, and the hall is a vessel to connect.”

 Throughout the MSO’s financial ups and downs, de Waart insisted on maintaining the quality of performances, even if size and scope had to be scaled back.
 In the depths of the orchestra’s financial crisis of 2013.14, de Waart and Niehaus committed to the three-year plan of presenting semi-staged performances of the three Mozart-da Ponte operas — great music that could be performed by a relatively small orchestra.
 “I’m proud of us for that,” Niehaus said.
 “One of the world’s great opera conductors, leading one of the greatest orchestras in this country, to put on a showcase for Milwaukee.
 It went to the core of who we were and what we did.”